 The focus of the study is on all sources at $z \ge 4.5$.
-Specifically, we analyzed the spectra of: 13 galaxies with a spectroscopic redshift larger than 4.5 previously confirmed by the MUSE observations (Mahler et al. 2018; Richard et al. 2021), all showing Ly α in emission in their optical spectra (the footprint of the MUSE observations is also shown in Fig. 1); 29 galaxies with a photometric redshift in the range 4.5-8, of which 5 were selected as part of the $z \ge 7.9$ candidate protocluster and whose confirmation has been recently presented by Morishita et al. (2022).
+Specifically, we analyzed the spectra of: 13 galaxies with a spectroscopic redshift larger than 4.5 previously confirmed by the MUSE observations (Mahler et al. 2018; Richard et al. 2021), all showing Ly α in emission in their optical spectra (the footprint of the MUSE observations is also shown in Fig. 1); 29 galaxies with a photometric redshift in the range 4.5-8, of which 5 were selected as part of the $z \approx 7.9$ candidate protocluster and whose confirmation has been recently presented by Morishita et al. (2022).
+Finally, 23 of the 42 galaxies were observed as part of GLASS-JWST, while 19 were part of the DDT program.